Here are 6 Strategies for using Video clips in the history classroom.

 Another evaluative approach is to get your students to work out which side the film clip is on.
 So when studying the Berlin Blockade crisis they can watch two clips and decide who they blamed / supported before giving them more context.

-My absolute favourite, and one that will work a treat with the 2016 History GCSEs interpretations focus, is get your students to evaluate and rate a number of clips on the same subject.
+My absolute favourite, and one that works a treat with a GCSE interpretations focus, is get your students to evaluate and rate a number of clips on the same subject.

 Teach a topic, say AQA Germany 1890-1914 on the Kaiser.
 Arm them with the knowledge they need (you could use decision maker lesson on this).